hmltn-0/BookNamer/apple_books_interface/README.md

 ### 1. iCloud

 **Advantages:**
-- Can be accessed from any device with internet connectivity.
+- Can be accessed from any device with internet connectivity; can hypothetically be run from any computer or even a remote server scheduled automatically, rather than on your own personal computer with your books on it.
-- Ensures that changes are synchronized across all devices.

 **Disadvantages:**
 - May require reverse engineering or an unofficial API to interact with iCloud, as no official API is readily available.